gsuuon/tabenol/notes/Design.md

         ]
 ```

-As text (query from external extensions via message)
+As text: (query from external extensions via message)
 ```
 urlStarts "google.com"
 any [